[PREV - MONKEYTRAPS] [TOP]

 originality whatsoever

-in this parallel:
+in observing this

-I believe I first
+parallel: I first

 encountered this joke Pschology has been